scarf-sh/docs/docs/gateway.md

 | Admin        | Can read all package-level data, edit package configuration, and grant access to other members |
 | Member       | Can read all package-level data                                                                |

-Scarf does not yet support organization-level permissions, but it will soon.
+Scarf does not yet support organization-level permissions but will soon.

 ### Defining a container pull